 Outside of crypto, this practice isn’t new and has been used for decades in traditional markets like stocks and bonds.
 For example, a stock’s price on the New York Stock Exchange may differ from the Tokyo Stock Exchange.

 Arbitrage sounds simple on the surface—buy low sell high.
 However, you’ll need to consider things like platform trading fees and hidden costs, both of which can quickly turn your potential gains into losses.
 If you’re looking to get started, consider using Binance P2P, the official peer-to-peer marketplace of Binance.
 It’s the go-to platform for many reasons.
-Each transaction comes with zero fees.
-There’s support for more than 300 payment methods and 70 local currencies.
-And users can enjoy flexible trading with a vast roster of verified crypto merchants.
+Each transaction comes with low fees.
+There’s support for more than 700 payment methods and 100 local currencies.
+And users can enjoy safe, flexible trading with a vast roster of verified crypto merchants.
 Keep reading to discover how arbitrage traders use Binance P2P.

 Traditional exchanges may have plenty of arbitrage opportunities readily available.
 However, peer-to-peer marketplaces provide a flexible trading experience you won’t be able to find elsewhere.
 On just a single marketplace like Binance P2P, for example, you’ll find price differences in crypto, local fiat currencies and global payment methods.
 Below, we’ve listed three popular arbitrage techniques used on Binance P2P.

 1. Do it all on Binance P2P

 This technique is simple but does require some perceptive eyes.
 If you look through Binance P2P, you’ll find that crypto prices may differ depending on the offer’s payment method or local currency.
 Now, all you need to do is find the profitable price spread.
 Buy from a user selling low, then sell to a different user buying high.